Our Blue-Green Deploy Corrupted 3,200 Records in 11 Minutes

 -- completed | 112

 3,247 failed jobs.
-All marked as permanently failed because our retry policy had retryLimit: 0 for subscription events (to prevent double-processing).
+All marked as permanently failed because our retry policy had retryLimit: 0 for subscription events to prevent double-processing.
 We had built idempotency protection into the system and accidentally made failures unrecoverable.

-Root Cause
+Root cause

-The root cause was deploying a non-backward-compatible migration alongside application code, in a system where the old version of the application would continue running for up to 15 minutes after the migration executed.
+The root cause was deploying a non-backward-compatible migration alongside application code in a system where the old version of the application would continue running for up to 15 minutes after the migration executed.

-The rename is a breaking change.
-Full stop.
+A column rename breaks backward compatibility in both directions.
+Old code against the new schema fails to write (column doesn't exist).
+New code against the old schema fails to read (column doesn't exist yet).
+A rename is a breaking change, full stop.
 Blue-green deployments require a window where both old and new code can run simultaneously against the same database.
-That means every migration must be compatible with the N-1 version of the application.
+Every migration must be compatible with the N-1 version of the application.
 Renames are never compatible.

-The Fix
+The fix

 EXPAND-CONTRACT MIGRATION PATTERN